Eurovision Song Contest 2025: Visual, sound, and stage design

+Swiss fashion designer Kevin Germanier served as head of costume for the contest, designing the outfits worn by the three presenters and supplying around 200 costumes across the two semi-finals and the final; the competing artists' outfits were not part of his remit.

 Postcards

 The "postcards" were short video introductions shown on television while the stage is being prepared for the next entry.
-Filmed between January and April 2025 and directed by Luca Zurfluh of Zurich-based production company Dynamic Frame, the postcards featured the competing artists taking part in local activities across Switzerland.
+Filmed between January and April 2025 and produced by the Zurich-based company Dynamic Frame, with creative direction by Jen Ries and Luca Zurfluh, the postcards featured the competing artists taking part in local activities across Switzerland.
 The following locations were used for each participating country: